 That is what Luke tells us about how the infinite and absolute God broke into his universe.
 He broke into the universe

 by doing the impossible,

 by choosing to enter the universe through a virgin,

-- by choosing a legal human father who would be an heir of David, the king of Israel,
+by choosing a legal human father who would be an heir of David, the king of Israel,

 by sending his Holy Spirit with divine power to impregnate the virgin Mary with a divine child.

 Now we turn to the question: Who was it that came from this in-breaking of God?
 And what difference can this make for you?

-2. Who came from the in-breaking of God into his universe?
+2. Who came into God’s universe?

-Three words tell us that this person will be a king: “Throne” — “The Lord will give to him the throne of his father David; “Reign” — “And he will reign over the house of Jacob for ever;” “Kingdom” — “And of his kingdom there will be no end.”
+Three words tell us that this person will be a king: “Throne” — “The Lord will give to him the throne of his father David; “Reign” — “And he will reign over the house of Jacob forever;” “Kingdom” — “And of his kingdom there will be no end.”